Gujarat: Ministers to take oath in two days, says BJP | Politics

 - India

-A day after Bhupendra Patel took over as Gujarat chief minister, BJP sources indicated that the swearing-in of more ministers is likely in the next two days.
+A day after Bhupendra Patel took over as Gujarat chief minister, a BJP leader said the swearing-in of more ministers is likely in the next two days.

-Only Patel (59) had taken oath on Monday after the sudden resignation of Vijay Rupani on Saturday.
+Only Patel (59) was sworn in on Monday, two days after his predecessor Vijay Rupani quit the post.

 “Discussions are going on and the swearing-in will take place either Wednesday or Thursday,” Gujarat BJP spokesperson Yamal Vyas told PTI on Tuesday.